wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-google-apps-tutorial.md

 <properties
-   pageTitle="Tutorial: Integrating Google Apps with Azure Active Directory | Microsoft Azure" description="Learn how to use Google Apps with Azure Active Directory to enable single sign-on, automated provisioning, and more!" services="active-directory" documentationCenter=""
+   pageTitle="Tutorial: Integrating Google Apps with Azure Active Directory | Windows Azure" description="Learn how to use Google Apps with Azure Active Directory to enable single sign-on, automated provisioning, and more!" services="active-directory" documentationCenter=""